 In 1988 Yeo became a junior Minister at the Home Office under Home Secretary Douglas Hurd.
 So Yeo will have been au fait with the rampant corruption in the Home Office at that time, including the forging of documents and the collusion with the framing of people who had challenged Dr Dafydd Alun Jones and the paedophiles’ friends in north Wales (see post ‘Additional Security Measures’).
 In 1990 Yeo was moved to Housing and Planning and in 1992 he was appointed junior Minister at Health under Secretary of State Virginia Bottomley, whilst chaos and criminal malpractice presided in the mental health services in north Wales.

 In 1990 Tim Yeo would have worked alongside Minister of State for Housing, Michael – now Lord – Spicer.
 Spicer was a Worcestershire MP, 1974-2010 and was at one point Deputy Chairman of the Conservative Party.
-After graduating from Emmanuel College Cambridge Spicer worked as a financial journalist on the Daily Mail, Sunday Times and The Statist.
+After graduating from Emmanuel College, Cambridge Spicer worked as a financial journalist on the Daily Mail, Sunday Times and The Statist.

 In 1987 Spicer was a junior Minister in the Dept of Energy – working alongside Sir Peter Morrison, Thatcher’s friend who was abusing children in care in north Wales.
 Everyone in Thatcher’s Govt knew that Morrison was molesting children and Spicer will have known it too.
 In Energy, Spicer was responsible for Electricity and Coal, Morrison for Oil.

 In 1993 Yeo became Minister for the Environment and the Countryside, but he had to resign in 1994 when it became public that he had fathered the child of a Conservative Councillor.
 Yeo was the first casualty of the ‘back to basics’ scandal.
 Yeo had also fathered a child when he was at Cambridge – the baby had been adopted.
-At one point it was revealed in the media that Yeo had five mistresses.

 Yeo was a member of Hague’s, Duncan Smith’s and Michael Howard’s Shadow Cabinets.
 Howard appointed Yeo Shadow Secretary of State for Pubic Services, Health and Education, 2003-04 – he was responsible for the Shadow Cabinet’s policy on schools and hospitals.